 Debit and credit card fraud can happen to anyone at anytime.
 The good news is with Visa’s Zero Liability Policy, your liability for eligible unauthorized transactions is $0.
 You’re protected if your Visa credit or debit card is lost, stolen or has unauthorized use, online or offline.

-How to report your debit or credit card lost or stolen via Online Banking
+How to report your debit or credit card lost or stolen via Digital Banking:

-- From the Accounts screen in Online Banking, click on your card.
+- From the Accounts screen in Digital Banking, click Manage Cards.

 Alternatively, you can call to report fraud or a lost or stolen card:

 Being effected by a security breach can cause a lot of worry about how to best protect yourself.
 We take your security seriously.
 If you have been affected by a security breach or believe your personal information (for example: address, date of birth, social security number) may have been compromised, we want to work with you to protect yourself.